ezsystems/commerce-documentation/docs/guide/product_description/manage_products_prices_and_stock.md

 The currency is configured per country in the [configuration settings](ecommerce_administration.md).

 - if a product has a price for a product and a currency this price will be displayed in the shop
-- if no price for a currency is set in a shop eZ Commerce offers 2 options, these can be set in the configuration per shop.
+- if no price for a currency is set in a shop, eZ Commerce offers two options, these can be set in the configuration per shop.
     - Calculate the price for the requested currency using the base price defined in the product (using the base currency setup for the installation) and an exchange rate defined in the configuration
     - Display an error in the frontend that no price is available